rackerlabs/support-how-to/content/cloud-servers/quick-start-guide-create-your-first-website-on-cloud-servers.md

 support an SFTP connection.
 Fortunately, many of the popular and free FTP clients do this.

-#### Establish an SFTP connection with your server by using Cyberduck
+#### Common steps to establish an SFTP connection with your server

-1. In the Cyberduck interface, click **Open Connection**.
-2. Select **SFTP (SSH File Transfer Protocol)**.
+1. When you create a new connection, be sure to choose the SFTP (SSH File Transfer Protocol) option.
-3. For **Server**, type the IP address of the cloud server.
+3. For the server, type the IP address of the cloud server.
-4. For Username, enter **root**.
+4. For the username, enter ``root``.
-5. For **Password**, enter the root user's password.
+5. For the password, enter the root user's password.
-6. Click **Connect**.
+6. Click the option to establish the new connection to your server.

 ### Upload your site

 If you haven't already downloaded the sample HTML file, download it from [here](http://90df0b8db988dcfbf5da-c1875553a16f2a6d80002cac1a22fc37.r75.cf1.rackcdn.com/index.html).

-You cannot upload your HTML file just anywhere on the Cloud Server.
+You should not upload the HTML file just anywhere on the Cloud Server.
 Apache is configured to look in a specific directory for content to serve on the web.
 This special directory is referred to as the **DocumentRoot**.

-On an Ubuntu server, the DocumentRoot is located at **/var/www**, so that's where you need to upload your file.
-Navigate to that directory in Cyberduck by using the following steps:
+On an Ubuntu server, the DocumentRoot is located at ``/var/www``, so upload your site file to that directory.
+Navigate to that directory in your SFTP client, then replace the existing **index.html** file with your file.

-You're now in the DocumentRoot directory.

-You should see an **index.html** file already in the directory.
-This is the "It works!" file that you saw when you tested Apache in your browser earlier.

-1. Select the **I** directory by using the drop-down menu at the top of the window.

-2. Double-click the **var** directory.

-3. Double-click the **www** directory.

-4. Replace the **index.html** file with your own file by dragging the new **index.html** file into Cyberduck.
-5. When Cyberduck asks if you want to overwrite the existing file, click **Continue**.

 ### Test your site